From Ohio History Central

 Instances like the pro-slavery confrontation in South Charleston routinely occurred across Ohio during the early nineteenth century.
 Many Ohioans feared the consequences of slavery's demise.
 Others increasingly believed that African Americans deserved at least their freedom if not true equality with whites.
 While violence did not erupt at South Charleston, oftentimes attacks against anti-slavery supporters occurred.

 - "Abolitionism in South Charleston, Madison Township, Clark Co., O." The Wilbur H. Siebert Underground Railroad Collection.
-The Ohio Historical Society.
+The Ohio History Connection.
 Columbus, OH.